Is secular psychology able to offer true & helpful information about the human condition?

-A question I hear discussed frequently goes something like "what do Christian counselors think of secular psychology and drugs?
+A question I hear discussed frequently goes something like "what do Christian counselors think of drugs and secular psychology?
 Are they helpful?"
-I'll respond to that question here, but first, an understanding of the limitations of common grace and an understanding of special grace will prove very helpful.
+I respond to that question below, but first, an understanding of the limitations of common grace and an understanding of special grace will prove beneficial.

-Generally speaking, common grace is the reality that the world retains vestiges of the good in which it was created (Genesis 1:31).
+Generally speaking, common grace is the reality that the world retains traces of the good in which it was created (Genesis 1:31).
 Dr. Martyn Lloyd-Jones defined common grace as “the term applied to those general blessings (James 1:17) which God imparts to all men and women indiscriminately as He pleases, not only to His own people, but to all men and women, according to His own will.”1 For example, God gives the earth the sun, which enables humans to grow food and eat.
 The sun “commonly” benefits all people, both those in the family of God and those outside of the family of God.
-God allows people “to discover facts about His creation…in common grace…but God never sets up rival systems competitive to the Bible”.
-2
+Common grace, however, does not resolve sin and the life problems it causes (Rom.
+14:23; Heb.
+11:6).

-Special grace, on the other hand is God’s “voluntary, unrestrained, unmerited favor toward guilty sinners, granting them justification and life instead of the penalty of death, which they deserved.”3 In contrast to common grace, special grace is unable to save a person’s soul and alleviate sin (the root of human problems).
+Special grace is God’s “voluntary, unrestrained, unmerited favor toward guilty sinners”2 God grants special grace through special revelation (His Word).
+In contrast to common grace, special grace is able to save a person’s soul and alleviate sin and the life problems it causes.

 Treating Psychological Problems

-This means that knowledge ascertained by secular psychologists is not without utility.
-Applying their knowledge gained through God’s common grace, secular psychologists can indeed pull out the top part of the weed and offer temporary “fixes”.
-But gardeners know that if you don’t pull out the root of a weed, it will grow back.
+Knowledge ascertained by secular psychologists can be helpful.
+Applying this knowledge gained through God’s common grace, secular psychologists can indeed pull out the top part of the weed at times and offer temporary “fixes”.
+But gardeners know that if you don’t pull out the root of a weed, the weed will grow back.

-Medication and therapies can be helpful to treat someone with manic depression.
+For example, medication and therapies can be helpful to treat someone with manic depression.
 God, through His common grace, has given us medication and other therapies as good and precious gifts (James 1:17).
 However, ultimate, systemic, lasting healing comes only through salvation in Jesus Christ and the washing of water by the Holy Spirit through the Word (Ephesians 5:26).
-Dr. David Powlison does a very good job of answering the question in this youtube video (“How does Biblical Counseling view psychiatric drugs?”).
+Dr. David Powlison provides a helpful response to the question "can medication help a person deal with depression?" (see the video at the end of this post)

 Answering Life’s Ultimate Questions

-Further, while the secular psychologist is able to locate truth because of God’s common grace, when it comes to life’s ultimate questions (e.g., Who am I?
+In addition, while the secular psychologist is able to locate truth because of God’s common grace, when it comes to life’s ultimate questions (e.g., Who am I?
 Why am I here?
-What is wrong with the world? and How can what is wrong be made right?), secular psychologists will lack the ability to reason properly because they lack the Holy Spirit and the Word (John 17:17, John 16:13).
-As Van Til asked, “After sin has entered the world, no one of himself knows nature aright, and no one knows the souls of man aright.
-How then could man reason from nature to nature’s God and get anything but a distorted notion of God?”4 A distorted notion of God will surely result in a distorted view of the nature of man.
+What is wrong with the world? and How can what is wrong be made right?), secular psychologists will lack the ability to reason properly because they lack the Holy Spirit and the Word.
+The effects of sin have corrupted their minds (John 17:17, John 16:13):

-Dr. David Powlison referenced the Director of the National Institutes of Mental Health (NIMH) as saying “our drugs can sometimes alleviate symptoms, but we can’t give people what they need.
-People need meaning and relationships...what are you living for, and how are you living it?”
-5
+In the video below, Dr. Powlison referenced the Director of the National Institutes of Mental Health (NIMH) as saying “our drugs can sometimes alleviate symptoms, but we can’t give people what they need.
+People need meaning and relationship...what are you living for, and how are you living?”
+4

-It is only on the basis of a right relationship with the triune God that genuine meaning (1 Corinthians 10:31, John 15:8) and right relationships (2 Corinthians 6:14, Mark 12:31) can be established in the human heart, enabling it to spring forth with godly life (Proverbs 4:23).
+It is only on the foundation of a right relationship with the triune God that lasting joy, meaning and fulfilling relationship (John 15:1-17) can be obtained, enabling the human heart to spring forth with godly life (Proverbs 4:23).

 - David Martyn Lloyd-Jones, God the Holy Spirit (Wheaton, IL: Crossway Books, 1997), 24.